stateful/vscode-server-action/README.md

 ## Inputs

 - `machineName` (optional): name of the machine to access (default: GitHub Action run id)
-- `timeout` (optional): the time until the action continues the build if the machine does not get authorised (default: 30s)
+- `timeout` (optional): the time until the action continues the build if the machine does not get authorized (default: 30s)

 ## Contribute